XTS2005/lara/README.md

 | **M-series chips** | M1, M2, M3, etc...  | **unsupported** |

 > [!CAUTION]
-> if you are on an M-series device or any iOS version higher than 26.0.1, the app will crash on launch. this isn't a bug, this means that the exploit is patched by Apple.
+> if you are on an M-series device or any iOS version higher than 26.0.1, the app will crash on launch. this isn't a bug, lara just doesnt support those devices yet.
 >
 > **ANY ISSUES THAT INVOLVE LARA NOT WORKING ON UNSUPPORTED VERSIONS WILL BE CLOSED IMMEDIATLEY.**